Indonesia is the 2nd largest polluter of plastic to oceans in the world, with up to 15% of all ocean plastic originating from the archipelago*.

 An estimated 83% of Indonesia’s waste is mismanaged*, with much of this going into rivers and seas around the country’s 6000 inhabited islands**.
 Finding sustainable solutions for waste management infrastructure in Indonesia is critical if we are to protect our oceans globally.
-With plastic set to equal the amount of fish in our oceans by 2050, this is not an issue we can afford to ignore***.
+With plastic set to equal the weight of fish in our oceans by 2050, this is not an issue we can afford to ignore***.

 Indonesia has an excellent opportunity to turn this situation around and develop a world-standard approach to dealing with waste management sustainably.